mbannour/MongoScala3Codec/docs/ENUM_SUPPORT.md

 MongoScala3Codec provides comprehensive support for Scala 3 enums with MongoDB.
 The library handles enum serialization and deserialization using compile-time macros, avoiding reflection where possible for better performance and type safety.

+**⚠️ Important:** This library does **not support sealed classes or sealed traits**.
+Use Scala 3 `enum` types instead.
+Scala 3 enumerations provide a superior alternative to sealed class hierarchies with better type safety, compile-time validation, and seamless MongoDB integration.

 ### Key Features

 - ✅ **String-based serialization**: Store enums as their name/toString value